B1nus/wezy/README.md

 # Boolean expressions
 Check for equality with `x = y`.
 Using chained comparisons is allowed `1 < x < 10`.
 Ambiguous boolean expressions are not allowed. `x and y or z` is ambiguous because it can be interpreted as both `(x and y) or z` and `x and (y or z)`.
 # Credit
 I want to give credit to all of the programming languages which I've looked at for guidence: [Zig](https://ziglang.org/), [C](https://en.wikipedia.org/wiki/C_(programming_language)), [Rust](https://www.rust-lang.org/), [Scratch](https://scratch.mit.edu/), [WASM](https://webassembly.org/).
 Thank you for all of the help, and sorry for stealing your features (Mostly zig's...).
 I also want to give credit to [Ziglings](https://codeberg.org/ziglings/exercises/src/branch/main) and [Watlings](https://github.com/EmNudge/watlings) which helped me learn zig and webassembly.
-I also want to give credit to this [codelab](https://codelabs.developers.google.com/your-first-webgpu-app) and [learn webgl](https://learnwebgl.brown37.net/) which is an amazing resourse for learning webgl.
+I also want to give credit to this [codelab](https://codelabs.developers.google.com/your-first-webgpu-app) and [learn webgl](https://learnwebgl.brown37.net/) which is an amazing resourse.
 # TODO
 - [x] Watlings
 - [ ] Webgpu codelab